FHA Home Mortgage and Refinance Programs

 Since FHA loans are some of the most popular government loans, the FHA does allow for non-occupying co-borrowers including parents, grandparents, aunts, uncles, brothers, sisters or any other direct family member who can strengthen the file.
 Co-borrowers can bring more income and/or a stronger credit profile to the file to help the borrower better qualify for an FHA home loan.

 The FHA loan is also a great alternative for first time home buyers who are looking to finance or owners who are looking to refinance a multi-family property.
-FHA guidelines state that all homes purchased using government mortgage insurance must be primary residences, and FHA continues to be the best option for the purchase of two family or three family properties.
-FHA guidelines allow up to 85% of the gross rental income to be used for mortgage qualification.
+FHA guidelines state that all homes purchased using government mortgage insurance must be primary residences.

-If you are wondering if an FHA Loan is right for you, please don’t hesitate to reach out to a Poli Mortgage loan professional to discuss pre-approval and qualification details for the latest FHA home financing options.
+To discuss whether an FHA Loan is right for you, please call us at 866-353-7654 or contact us via our online form.
+Our loan professional are ready to discuss the pre-approval and qualification details for the latest FHA home financing options.